Data compression

 - bzip2: a file compression program that is widely deployed and supported e.g. as part of zip.

-- xz: a compression format that provides very good compression, but is comparatively slow.
-Commonly used for large file downloads.
+- xz: a compression format that is commonly used for large file downloads.

-Please get in touch with us, if you are interested in financially supporting the development of memory-safe zlib, zstd or xz.
+Please get in touch with us, if you are interested in financially supporting us.
 We offer technical support services for organizations wanting to adopt our data compression software.

 What We've Done